 A similar transit situation exists between a floating processor located in Beaver Inlet (Fig S7.1), an approximately 33 nm transit from Dutch Harbor.
 Most transits occur after a vessel has delivered their catch to the floating processor and then returns to Dutch Harbor.
 Because the Observer Program considers floating processors to be “ports,” observers end a trip when a vessel ties up at a floating processor, and thus so does our approach.
 Subsequently, the transit from the floating processor back to Dutch Harbor is a standalone, non-fishing trip.
 The same approach was followed for creating a polygon shapefile that encompasses entire trips transiting between Dutch Harbor and this stationary floating processor.

+Figure S7_1.
+Transit corridors near Dutch Harbor.
+Illustration of the corridors of non-fishing transit trips between Dutch Harbor and Akutan (shaded grey) and Dutch Harbor and Beaver Inlet (hatched vertical lines).